History of MCMS

 2016: The Adolescent Program grows to 23 students, and a third Guide joins the team.
 The total enrollment reaches its historical peak at 190 students.

-2018: To meet the growing needs of the school community, a second Upper Elementary classroom is scheduled to open.
+2018: To meet the growing needs of the school community, a second Upper Elementary classroom opens and our Adolescent Program moves into its new space, with their very own kitchen, in our lower level.